-Currency risk is that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
-The Fund, at present is not exposed to currency risk as all transactions are carried out in Pakistani Rupees.
+Currency risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in foreign exchange rates.
+The Fund, at present is not exposed to currency risk as its operations are geographically restricted to Pakistan and all transactions are carried out in Pak Rupees.